0xKhdr/frontier-repository/README.md

 ### Cache Control Methods

-The `BaseCacheableRepository` exposes helper methods to control cache behavior:
+The `RepositoryCache` exposes helper methods to control cache behavior:

 ```php
 // Skip cache for this query